Empowering parents to have healthy

-The Neurological Health Foundation has formed a Scientific Advisory Board composed of practicing medical doctors, nutritionists, neuroscientists as well as professors at major universities to develop specific, evidence-based regimens and recommendations that women and couples can follow utilizing The Healthy Child Guide.
+The Neurological Health Foundation has formed a Scientific Advisory Board composed of practicing medical doctors, nutritionists, neuroscientists as well as professors at major universities to develop specific, evidence-based regimens and recommendations that women and couples can follow utilizing The Healthy Child Guide and PregnancyKitchen.org.
 The Board is composed of a group of distinguished academics and clinicians with a diverse set of expertise.
 Click on any board member name to expand.

 James B. Adams, Ph.D.

 Director of Autism/Asperger’s Research Program, Arizona State University

 James B. Adams, Ph.D., is the Director of the Autism/Asperger’s Research Program at Arizona State University.
 He has published over 30 scientific articles on autism.
 He is also the President of the Autism Society of Greater Phoenix, the President of the Autism Nutrition Research Center, and the co-leader of the Scientific Advisory Committee of the Autism Research Institute.
 He is the proud father of three children, including one with autism.